SpaceX reusable launch system development program: Falcon 9 Reusable Development Vehicle

 As early as October 2012, SpaceX discussed development of a second-generation Grasshopper test vehicle, which was to have lighter landing legs that fold up on the side of the rocket, a different engine bay, and would be nearly 50% longer than the first Grasshopper vehicle.
 In March 2013, SpaceX announced that the larger Grasshopper-class suborbital flight vehicle would be constructed out of the Falcon 9 v1.1 first-stage tank that was used for qualification testing at the SpaceX Rocket Development and Test Facility in early 2013.
 It was rebuilt as the F9R Dev1 with extensible landing legs.
 Five test flights occurred in 2014.

 The second VTVL flight test vehicle—F9R Dev1, built on the much longer Falcon 9 v1.1 first-stage tank, with retractable landing legs—made its first test flight on April 17, 2014.
 F9R Dev1 was used for low-altitude test flights in the McGregor, Texas area—projected maximum altitude below 10000 ft—with a total of five test flights, all made during 2014.

 This vehicle self-destructed as a safety measure during its fifth test flight on August 22, 2014.

 By April 2014, a third flight test vehicle—F9R Dev2—was being built and was planned to be flown at the high-altitude test range available at Spaceport America in New Mexico where it was expected to be flown at altitudes up to 300000 ft-plus.
 It was never flown as SpaceX moved the high-altitude testing program to its controlled-descent testing of used boosters following their use on a paid orbital launch and ascent.

 DragonFly

 DragonFly was a prototype test article for a propulsively landed version of the SpaceX Dragon capsule, a suborbital reusable launch vehicle (RLV), intended for low-altitude flight testing.
 As of May 2014 it was planned to undergo a test program in Texas at the McGregor Rocket Test Facility, during 2014–2015.

 The DragonFly test vehicle is powered by eight SuperDraco engines, arranged in a redundant pattern to support fault-tolerance in the propulsion system design.
-SuperDracos utilize a storable propellant mixture of monomethyl hydrazine (MMH) fuel and nitrogen tetroxide oxidizer (NTO), the same propellants used in the much smaller Draco thrusters used for attitude control and maneuvering on the first-generation Dragon spacecraft.

-While SuperDraco engines are capable of 16400 lbf of thrust, during use on DragonFly flight test vehicle each will be throttled to less than 15325 lbf to maintain vehicle stability.
+SuperDracos use a storable propellant mixture of monomethyl hydrazine (MMH) fuel and nitrogen tetroxide oxidizer (NTO), the same propellants used in the smaller Draco thrusters used for attitude control and maneuvering on the first-generation Dragon spacecraft.
+While SuperDraco engines are capable of 16400 lbf of thrust, during use on the DragonFly flight test vehicle, each will be throttled to less than 15325 lbf to maintain vehicle stability.